 Marie began politely, “I can agree with you that…but I also…”

-Whatyousay thinks this is an excellent formula for a letter or if you are making an argument.
+I think this is an useful formula for a letter or if you are making an argument.
 It is polite and respectful of the other party.
 It begins on a positive note and makes a point of acknowledging that there is some merit in the statement/s that has just been made.

-With that lone caveat, whatyousay recommends that you try this expression the next time you want to make a point in your letter writing or in face-to-face conversations.
+With that caveat, I recommend that you try out this expression the next time you want to make a point in your letter writing or in face-to-face conversations.

 “One of the very best videos ever made.
 It’s a classic like ‘Gone With The Wind.’
 I show it in many of my seminars.
 Everyone loves it.”

 –Brad McRae, “The Seven Strategies of Master Presenters”

 Improve your communication skills by studying Abraham Lincoln’s speeches and letters.

 Discover the most powerful tool of executive leadership.

 Learn how to give powerful presentations, write great letters.